Ray Collins is the Co-Anchor of "Good Morning Suncoast" and is an award-winning reporter.

 Ray won the Florida Associated Press award for "Best General Assignment Story" after his investigation into a Sarasota City Commissioner.
 He previously won the Florida AP award, "Individual Achievement for Overall Excellence."

 Ray reported live from Cleveland during the Republican National Convention.
 He also accompanied local veterans on the "Honor Flight" to Washington, DC, for an emotional visit to the National World War II Memorial.

 *Prior to joining ABC 7 in 2013, Ray was Co-Anchor of "Good Day Tampa Bay Weekends" on Fox 13 News in Tampa.
 He was also the Sarasota/Bradenton Bureau Chief, covering a 5-county region south of the Sunshine Skyway.

-Ray anchored the 5, 6 & 11pm news on WTVR-TV in Richmond, Virginia.
+*Ray anchored the 5, 6 & 11pm news on WTVR-TV in Richmond, Virginia.
 He covered a Presidential Debate in North Carolina and the subsequent Inauguration on Capitol Hill.
-On 9/11, Ray was on-the-air 15 straight hours, later doing a series of reports from Ground Zero and hosting an award-winning anniversary special.
+On 9/11, Ray was on-the-air 15 hours, later doing a series of reports from Ground Zero and hosting an award-winning anniversary special.
 He also covered a Richmond-based case in the U.S. Supreme Court.

 During this time, Ray also reported live from the Sugar Bowl in New Orleans... was a panelist in two political debates that aired nationwide on C*SPAN... and was a frequent guest radio talk-show host, both on WRVA-AM in Richmond, and WMAL-AM in Washington, DC.

-Prior to Virginia, Ray anchored the Emmy-nominated "Wake Up!" show and #1 Noon newscast at WIVB-TV in his hometown of Buffalo--where he had interned as a teenager.
+Prior to Virginia, Ray anchored the Emmy-nominated "Wake Up!" show and #1 Noon newscast at WIVB-TV in his hometown of Buffalo--the same station where he had interned as a teenager!
 Ray flew with the Niagara Falls military reserves to Honduras to deliver relief supplies to victims of Hurricane Mitch.
 He went behind the scenes of a movie production in Toronto, and he began a popular weekly feature called "Rays of Hope" honoring unsung heroes in the community.

 *Ray began his TV career in Southwest Florida, first as Morning Anchor on WBBH-TV in Ft.
 Myers and later as the News Director & Main Anchor on WNPL-TV in Naples.